Geldi Kärizow: Biography

-A longtime champion of the Akhal-Teke, Kyarizov was instrumental in reviving their fortunes after the 1991 breakup of the Soviet Union and Turkmenistan's independence.
-Recognised for his role, then Turkmenistan President Saparmurat Niyazov, invited Kyarizov to join his government as Horse Minister (1997-2002); subsequently transformed into the Turkmen Atlary State Agency.
+A longtime champion of the Akhal-Teke, Kärizow was instrumental in reviving their fortunes after the 1991 breakup of the Soviet Union and Turkmenistan's independence.
+Recognised for his role, then Turkmenistan President Saparmyrat Nyýazow, invited Kärizow to join his government as Horse Minister (1997–2002); subsequently transformed into the Turkmen Atlary State Agency.

-Tasked with establishing an Akhal-Teke studbook using DNA analysis, Kyarizov discovered that Thoroughbred blood had been introduced into the Akhal-Teke breed, particularly for racing purposes.
+Tasked with establishing an Akhal-Teke studbook using DNA analysis, Kärizow discovered that Thoroughbred blood had been introduced into the Akhal-Teke breed, particularly for racing purposes.

-Kyarizov's decision to make this information public was seen as a threat to the horse-breeding establishment, which profited from the crossbreeding and led to his falling out of favour with the Niyazov government.
+Kärizow's decision to make this information public was seen as a threat to the horse-breeding establishment, which profited from the crossbreeding and led to his falling out of favour with the Nyýazow government.

-In January 2002, Kyarizov was arrested by the Ministry of National Security (MNS).
-Sentenced to six years imprisonment in April 2002, in August 2006, Kyarizov was transferred to a strict regime prison (Owadan-depe).
-Kyarizov’s complaints concerning his imprisonment and unlawful transfer were not answered.
-The prison director told Kyarizov that he had no right to complain, no name and no last name, and from that point, he was known as “No. 3”.
-Kyarizov was released in 2007 by Niyazov’s successor Gurbanguly Berdimuhamedow.
+In January 2002, Kärizow was arrested by the Ministry of National Security (MNS).
+Sentenced to six years imprisonment in April 2002, in August 2006, Kärizow was transferred to a strict regime prison (Owadan-depe).
+Kärizow's complaints concerning his imprisonment and unlawful transfer were not answered.
+The prison director told Kärizow that he had no right to complain, no name and no last name, and from that point, he was known as “No. 3”.
+Kärizow was released in 2007 by Nyýazow's successor Gurbanguly Berdimuhamedow.

-Following his release, Kyarizov and his family members were under constant surveillance, his phone was tapped and his correspondence was censored.
-Kyarizov’s properties were confiscated and his horses taken to the presidential stud farm.
-Barred from leaving Turkmenistan and shut out of the horse-breeding community, Kyarizov has spent the following years battling the Turkmen state for restitution.
+Following his release, Kärizow and his family members were under constant surveillance, his phone was tapped and his correspondence was censored.
+Kärizow's properties were confiscated and his horses taken to the presidential stud farm.
+Barred from leaving Turkmenistan and shut out of the horse-breeding community, Kärizow has spent the following years battling the Turkmen state for restitution.

-Kyarizov remained in very poor health after his release and needed urgent specialist care, but was prohibited from leaving the country.
+Kärizow remained in very poor health after his release and needed urgent specialist care, but was prohibited from leaving the country.
 Finally granted permission to travel on September 14, 2015, his daughter Sofia and sister-in-law were denied permission to leave.
 Due to international pressure, the authorities relented six days later and on September 20, 2015, his daughter and sister-in-law joined their family in Moscow.

-Kyarizov and his family moved to the Russian Federation in 2015 and the Czech Republic in April 2016, where they were granted refugee status.
+Kärizow and his family moved to the Russian Federation in 2015 and the Czech Republic in April 2016, where they were granted refugee status.

-In 2017, Kyarizov, his wife Yulia Serebryannik and sister-in-law Diana Serebryannik, established Rights and Freedoms of Turkmenistans Citizens.
+In 2017, Kärizow, his wife Yulia Serebryannik and sister-in-law Diana Serebryannik, established Rights and Freedoms of Turkmenistans Citizens.
 RFTC's goal is to achieve the observance of the rights and freedoms of the citizens of Turkmenistan.

 RFTC is a member of Boost, a regional acceleration program for social impact innovators in Europe and Central Asia.
 Boost is a United Nations Development Programme.

 On July 9, 2024, the United Nations Human Rights Committee issued their decision re- 'Geldy Kyarizov vs the State of Turkmenistan' (CCPR/C/141/D/3097/2018).
-A complaint was submitted in response to egregious violations of Kyarizov's human rights, including unlawful detention, torture, and the confiscation of his property.
+A complaint was submitted in response to egregious violations of Kärizow's human rights, including unlawful detention, torture, and the confiscation of his property.

-After a thorough examination the Committee concluded that Turkmenistan is obligated to fully compensate Kyarizov.
-Kyarizov was awarded $7,547,000,000 USD.
+After a thorough examination the Committee concluded that Turkmenistan is obligated to fully compensate Kärizow.
+Kärizow was awarded US$7,547,000,000.
 Turkmenistan have yet to make restitution.